 We performed a comparison between Azure Site Recovery and VMware SRM based on real PeerSpot user reviews.

-Find out in this report how the two Disaster Recovery (DR) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most useful thing is that it provides a snapshot of your environment in about 15 minutes.
-It is stable, and it always works.
-It is also scalable and easy to set up."
+Find out in this report how the two Disaster Recovery (DR) Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution is very easy to use."

 "Our primary use case is for disaster recovery and business continuity and disaster recovery (BCDR)."